 We know many members of our campus are eager to receive the COVID-19 vaccine.
 MU Health Care, Boone Health, Columbia/Boone County Public Health and Human Services and local pharmacies are working together to vaccinate our community based on guidance from county, state and federal health officials.
-These entities determine when a particular group will be able to get vaccinated and how the vaccine will be distributed.

 All Missourians aged 12 and older and all University of Missouri students are eligible to receive a COVID-19 vaccine.